UKCloud/AzureStack/Users/Extensions/Linux/README.md

 ### Overview

 This extension changes the root password of a Linux VM to the specified value.
 This is necessary for Azure Site Recovery, however it is bad practice to use this in any circumstance where it is not necessary.
-This script also enables root via SSH, which is also required for Azure Site Recovery.
+This script also enables root via SSH and mounts the boot partition, both of which are required for Azure Site Recovery.

 ### Command Structure